KYPHOSIS TREATMENT

 Bone Density Testing

-Bone density testing, often performed using dual-energy X-ray absorptiometry (DEXA), is important in assessing the bone health of patients with kyphosis, particularly in older adults who may have osteoporosis.
+Bone density testing, often performed using dual-energy X-ray absorptiometry (DEXA), assesses the bone health of patients with kyphosis, particularly in older adults who suffer from osteoporosis.

 Osteoporosis Assessment